MIC-DKFZ/HD-BET/readme.md

 ## How to use it
-Using HD_BET is quite straightforward.
+Using HD_BET is straightforward.
 We provide CPU as well as GPU support.
 Running on GPU is a lot faster though and should always be preferred.
 Here is a minimalistic example of how you can use HD-BET (you need to be in the HD_BET directory)

 ```bash
 python run.py INPUT_FILENAME OUTPUT_FILENAME
 ```

 INPUT_FILENAME must be a nifti (.nii.gz) file containing 3D image data.
 4D image sequences are not supported.
+INPUT_FILENAME can be either T1w, T1w with contrast agent, T2w or FLAIR MRI image.
+Other modalities might work as well.
-All input images must match the orientation of MNI152!
+Input images must match the orientation of MNI152!
 Use fslreorient2std <sup>1</sup> to ensure that is the case!

-By default, this will run in GPU mode, use the parameters of fold 0 ('0.model'), use test time data augmentation by mirroring along all axes and not do any postprocessing.
+By default, this will run in GPU mode, use the parameters of all five models (which originate from a five-fold cross-validation), use test time data augmentation by mirroring along all axes and not do any postprocessing.

 For batch processing it is faster to process an entire folder at once as this will mitigate the overhead of loading and initializing the model for each case: